Former Biography Fellows

 2013-2014 Biography Fellows

 Alexandra Chasin is Assistant Professor of Writing at Eugene Lang College, The New School, having earned a PhD in Modern Thought and Literature at Stanford and an MFA at Vermont College.
 She is the author of a nonfiction work, Selling Out: The Gay and Lesbian Movement Goes to Market, as well as two books of fiction: a collection of short innovative fictions entitled Kissed By, and Brief, an 'app' novella for the iPad.
 Chasin is a past recipient of a Whiting Dissertation Fellowship, a Bunting Institute Fellowship, and a grant from the New York Foundation for the Arts.
-As a Leon Levy fellow she will work on a biography of Harry J. Anslinger, the first commissioner of the Federal Bureau of Narcotics.
+As a Leon Levy fellow she worked on a biography of Harry J. Anslinger, the first commissioner of the Federal Bureau of Narcotics.
+Her book Anslinger Nation is forthcoming from the University of Chicago Press.

 Pamela Newkirk is Professor of Journalism at New York University and the author of Within the Veil: Black Journalists, White Media, which received the National Press Club Award for Media Criticism.
 She is the editor of A Love No Less: More Than Two Centuries of African American Love Letters, and Letters from Black America.
 Newkirk has worked as a daily journalist at four different news organizations, including New York Newsday, where in 1990 she was among the reporting team awarded a Pulitzer Prize for spot news.
 Her primary areas of interest are race in the news media and African American art and culture.
-As a Leon Levy fellow she will work on a biography of Ota Benga, the Congolese man exhibited at the Bronx Zoo.
+As a Leon Levy fellow she worked on a biography of Ota Benga, the Congolese man exhibited at the Bronx Zoo.
+Her book Spectacle: The Astonishing Life of Ota Benga will be published by HarperCollins in July 2015.

 Back to top